AaronLeoCooper/reactjs-mobx-kit/README.md

 # Webpack ReactJS Starter Kit

-> A TDD-focused ReactJS, MobX, React Router starter kit
+> A TDD-focused ReactJS, MobX, React Router starter kit with component styleguide

-This is (what I consider) an optimial starting point for ReactJS & MobX projects, using the latest versions of Webpack, Babel, ReactJS, MobX and React Router v4.
+This is (what I consider) an optimial starting point for ReactJS & MobX projects, using the latest versions of Webpack, Babel, ReactJS, MobX and React Router.

 ## Key Features

-- ReactJS v16+
+- ReactJS v16
 - MobX
 - React Router v4
 - Webpack v3
 - Babel v6
-- Mocha unit tests suite for React components, util functions and MobX stores
+- Mocha unit tests suite for: components, utils and stores
 - ESLint (Airbnb coding style, plus some tweaks to make it less pedantic)
+- React Styleguidist for a "living" component styleguide

 ## Commands